Am I Codependent? A Therapist’s Honest Assessment for Driven Women

 What Codependency Looks Like in Driven Women

-In Elena’s story, codependency doesn’t look like desperation or helplessness.
+In Amy’s story, codependency doesn’t look like desperation or helplessness.
 It looks like a relentless emotional labor that no one sees, a constant background hum of vigilance.
 It shows up as the confusion of love with caretaking, where the lines between what she needed and what she gave blurred until she lost track of herself.

 This presentation is common among driven women: the public self is competent, successful, self-reliant.
 The private self is exhausted from managing others’ emotional worlds.
-This duality creates a hidden struggle — one that’s often invisible to the outside world and even to the woman herself.
+This duality creates a hidden struggle.
+One that’s often invisible to the outside world and even to the woman herself.

 Codependency vs. People Pleasing vs. Over-Functioning: The Distinctions